thomas-pommier-epi/whanos/docs/Developper_Introduction.md

 1. **Create a base and standalone image**:

     - The base image, which is the must instructions of an image
     - The standalone image, if the user hasn't tdevelopped a custom image to run the applications

-2. **Add Jenkis rules**
+2. **Add Jenkis rules**:

     - In the file `jenkins/jobs_base_images.groovy`, there is the commented code (// FOR DEV) to add your image worflow build.

-3. **Add a detection rule**
+3. **Add a detection rule**:

     - In the file `jenkins/scripts/build_image.sh`, add a detection function in bash, there is as well documented code (# FOR DEV) to guide you.

-4. **Apply modifications**
+4. **Apply modifications**:

     - Apply the softwares with `deploy.sh` (assumed you followed the tutorial) of deployment.
 Even if it is already deployed, you must define the necessary `.env` and get the outputs from Terraform with `apply_teraform.sh`.